People often ask us what our favourite Anki plugins are for language learning.

 - It works in China (unlike Google and some other online services)

-- The pricing is very cheap — the free tier is enough for anyone
+- The pricing is very cheap — the free tier is enough for any individual language learner

 The free tier lets you use the Neural voices 500,000 characters a month — this is easily enough for even the most ambitious language learners.

 (Quick calculation — if you generously assume a word is 10 characters on average, and a sentence is 10 words, then that’s 100 characters per card.
-Even if made audio for both your native language and target language, that’s 2500 cards a month.)
+Even if made audio for both your native language and target language, that’s 2500 notes a month, or nearly 100 a day.
+I find 10-20 new notes a day to be my natural limit.)

 How to create a Microsoft Azure API key for AwesomeTTS